Echoo113/News-Feed-Project/README.md

   An automatic test through running the RunLocalTest.java file would check each method from the Account and AccountDatabase class as well as the test for the Post and Replies methods.
 We've also included two manual tests in the form of Main.java and MainPost.java that check for account/post creation success in the text files.
 The manual tests take inputs and create new Accounts/Posts/Replies that can be stored in the textfiles.

-As our project aims to build a fully functional Social Media Platform from the ground up, we focus initially on the database side.
-Our goal is to create a robust and efficient database capable of managing user data, interactions, and content in a thread-safe manner.
+As this project aims to build a fully functional Social Media Platform from the ground up, we focus initially on the database side. this goal is to create a robust and efficient database capable of managing user data, interactions, and content in a thread-safe manner.
 This database will serve as the backbone for a social media application, supporting features like user profiles, friend interactions, content posting, and more.

 - Database Design Considerations
   - Data Storage: Deciding on the structure for storing user profiles, friend relationships, posts, comments, and reactions.